bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+closure is used in the console.log variable for ${name}.
+Name isn't a parameter within that function, so it reaches out and finds the parameter in the other function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+Name is always going to be 'Dan', the number rolled on the dice can change.

 c.
 What is the lexical scope of `newRoll`?
+whatever is in the funtion that gets returned for the personalDice function.

 ### Task 2c - Exit Ticket